lambdastack/lambdastack/docs/home/howto/CLUSTER.md

     The `count` specifies how much VM's you want to provision with this component.
 If you don't want to use a component you can set the `count` to 0.

-    Note that for each cloud provider LScli already has a default VM configuration for each component.
+    Note that for each cloud provider LambdaStack already has a default VM configuration for each component.
 If you need more control over the VM's, generate a config with the `--full` flag.
 Then each component will have an additional machine tag:

     ```yaml
     kubernetes_master: